sarahlachance/sarahlachance.github.io/_pages/research.md

 ## Political Behaviour

-My other main research area is political behavior defined broadly, in and outside and electoral context.
+My other main research area is political behaviour defined broadly, in and outside and electoral context.

 In [What Role Does Affective Proximity Play in Canadian Elections?](Lachance_Beauvais_What_Role_Does_Affective_Proximity_Play_in_Canadian_Elections___Draft_for_presentation.pdf) (with Edana Beauvais), we analyze how patterns in group-based affect in Canada reflect a polarized pluralism system and how they influence vote choice across seven elections from 1993 to 2019.